Configuration

 Entity Configuration

-The Entity Configuration section provides field-level control over Object and Embedded Entities in your application.
-This include Dogen's internal entities.
-This means you can set default values, validation rules, and UI settings for each field of each entity.
+Entity Configuration provides granular field-level control for Object and Embedded Entities, including Dogen's internal types.
+Configure default values, validation rules, and UI display settings for individual fields across your entity definitions.

 Screenshot of the Entity Configuration interface showing all entities.